Fault Tolerance for Service Function Chains: Evaluation

 \subsection{Micro-benchmark}

 We use a micro-benchmark to determine the impact of a state size on the performance of FTC.
 We measured the latency overhead for the middlebox \texttt{Gen} and the chain \texttt{Ch-Gen}.
-We observed that under 2~Mpps for 512~B packets, varying the size of the generated state from 32-256~B has a negligible impact on latency for both \texttt{Gen} and \texttt{Ch-Gen} (the difference is less than 2~$\mu$s).
+We observed that under 2~Mpps for 512~B packets, varying the size of the generated state from 32--256~B has a negligible impact on latency for both \texttt{Gen} and \texttt{Ch-Gen} (the difference is less than 2~$\mu$s).
 Thus, we focus on the throughput overhead.

-\textbf{Throughput.} \fig{throughput-size} shows the impact of state size generated by \texttt{Gen} on throughput. \texttt{Gen} runs a single thread.
-We vary the state size from 16 to 256~B and measure \texttt{Gen}'s throughput for packet sizes 128, 256, and 512~B. As expected, the size of piggyback messages impacts the throughput only if it is proportionally large compared to packet sizes.
+\paragraph{Throughput:} \fig{throughput-size} shows the impact of state size generated by \texttt{Gen} on throughput. \texttt{Gen} runs a single thread.
+We vary the state size and measure \texttt{Gen}'s throughput for different packet sizes.
+As expected, the size of piggyback messages impacts the throughput only if it is proportionally large compared to packet sizes.
 For 128~B packets, throughput drops by only 9\% when \texttt{Gen} generates states that are 128~B in size or less.
 The throughput drops by less than 1\% with 512~B packets and state up to 256~B in size.

 We expect popular middleboxes to generate state much smaller than some of our tested values.
-For instance, a load balancer and a NAT generate a record per traffic flow \cite{modeling-middleboxes,rfc3234,rfc3022} that is roughly 32~B in size ($2\times$12~B for the IPv4 headers in both directions and 8~B for the flow identifier).
+For instance, a load balancer and a NAT generate a record per traffic flow \cite{modeling-middleboxes,rfc3234,rfc3022} that is roughly 32~B in size ($2 \times 12$~B for the IPv4 headers in both directions and 8~B for the flow identifier).